rogeriofbrito/litmus-playground/README.md

 --set mongodb.image.tag=6.0.5
 ```

-In case of others CPUs, you chan use the default Mongo DB image:
+In case of others CPUs, you can use the default Mongo DB image:

 ```bash
 helm install chaos litmuschaos/litmus --namespace=litmus \